What is Safer Recruitment?

 What is the Disclosure and Barring Service?

 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups.
-It replaces the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).

 Criminal record checks provide details of an individual’s criminal record, including convictions, cautions, reprimands and warnings.
 Individuals who have been judged as unsuitable to work with vulnerable groups can also be placed on a barred list, and therefore cannot seek or undertake certain work with children, young people and/or adults at risk.
 It is the policy of the Church of England that all those who work in eligible roles must have an enhanced criminal record check, with or without a barred list check, as appropriate.